Setup of the Crazyflie 2.x Environment

 crw-rw-r-- 1 root plugdev 189, 8 Aug 8 22:38 /dev/bus/usb/001/009

 (!)
-With this information, note down the following Docker rule for later: (!)
+With this information, note down the following Docker parameter for later: (!)

 --device-cgroup-rule='c 189:* rmw' -v /run/udev:/run/udev:ro -v /dev:/dev